linpengcheng/PurefunctionPipelineDataflow/README.md

 They all have a strong imagination, creativity and understanding.
 Everyone’s knowledge, experience, and interests are different.
-Everyone’s Tao also has an iconic personal characteristics, that is: only personality is the Tao, similar to only the nation is the world.
+Everyone’s Tao also has an iconic personal characteristics, that is: only the personality is the Tao, similar to only the nation is the world.

 This level of achievement is traditionally called "enlightenment", and Einstein called it "true wisdom".